aboood40091/XTX-Extractor/README.md

 # XTX-Extractor v0.1
 Extracts textures from the Tegra X1 Texture ('NvFD' / .xtx file extension) format used in Switch games, and saves them as DDS.

-Can Also convert DDS files into .gtx files!
+Can Also convert DDS files into .xtx files!

 ## Supported formats:
 * NVN_FORMAT_RGBA8